EnVision

 EnVision is an orbital mission to Venus being developed by the European Space Agency (ESA) that is planned to perform high-resolution radar mapping and atmospheric studies.
-EnVision is designed to help scientists understand the relationships between its geological activity and the atmosphere, and it would investigate why Venus and Earth took such different evolutionary paths.
-The probe was selected as the fifth medium mission (M5) of ESA's Cosmic Vision programme in June 2021, with launch planned for 2031.
-The mission will be conducted in collaboration with NASA, with the potential sharing of responsibilities currently under assessment.
+EnVision is designed to help scientists understand the relationships between its geological activity and the atmosphere, and it will investigate why Venus and Earth took different evolutionary paths.
+The probe was selected as the fifth medium mission (M5) of ESA's Cosmic Vision programme in June 2021, with launch planned for December 2031.
+The mission will be conducted in collaboration with NASA.

+Project history

+Background

+In the early 2020s, a new fleet of Venus missions was announced by NASA and ESA.
+Missions under development include ESA's EnVision orbiter mission, NASA's VERITAS orbiter mission, and NASA's DAVINCI entry probe/flyby mission.
+The data acquired with these missions from the end of the decade are expected to fundamentally improve our understanding of the planet's long term history, current activity, and evolutionary path.